weigu1/SmartyReader/Arduino/SmartyReader_P1_WiFi/README.md

 + `PUBLISH_TIME`: in ms. The minimum is 10 seconds and it makes sense to use a multiple of this.
 A good value is 60000, to get data once a minute.

-+ `SAMPLE_TIME_MIN`: The mean value of the power and tne min and max values are calculated over this time.
++ `SAMPLE_TIME_MIN`: The mean value of the power and the min and max values are calculated over this time.
 If we set this time to 10 min, 60 values are used to calculate the mean power.

 + `MQTT`: The client ID must be unique, so change it if you use more than one SmartyReader!!
 Choose your own topic.
 User and Password is only needed if you uncommented `MQTTPASSWORD`.
 Default port is 1883.